+'''

-''' torchmetrics.functional.retrieval_average_precision(preds, target)
+torchmetrics.functional.retrieval_average_precision(preds, target)

+'''

-Computes average precision (for information retrieval), as explained here. '''
+Computes average precision (for information retrieval), as explained in IR Average precision.

 preds and target should be of the same shape and live on the same device.
 If no target is True, 0 is returned. target must be either bool or integers and preds must be float, otherwise an error is raised.